-Hypertrophic scars also look like bumps, like keloid scars.
-Fortunately, hypertrophic scarring is not permanent and will fade as your piercing heals.
+Hypertrophic scars also look like bumps, similar to keloid scars.
+Contrarily, hypertrophic scarring is fortunately not permanent and will fade as your piercing heals.
 They usually form early on after getting a nose piercing.
 Just follow good aftercare by keeping your piercing clean and avoiding moving the jewelry a lot, and your hypertrophic scar should go away.

 Will Nose Piercing Scars Cause Long-Term Damage?

 In general nose, piercing scars are not a cause for concern in the long-term.
 Yes, they may take a long time to go away, and you may always be able to see the place where your scar is.